iamthefrogy/FYI/Material/get-started-in-infosec.md

    - Ethical hacker ==> National cybersecurity advisor and trainer for Government
    - Security contractor
    - Business development manager for a security company
+ - Learn what each of these job titles do in their daily routine (Tip: read job descriptions for all of them on LinkedIn or any job portal)
+   - CISO
+   - Cybersecurity analyst
+   - Ethical hacker
+   - Information assurance analyst
+   - Information security analyst
+   - Intrusion detection specialist
+   - IT security consultant
+   - IT security engineer
+   - Penetration tester
+   - Red teamer
+   - Security administrator
+   - Security architect
+   - Secuity analyst
+   - Security auditor
+   - Security consultant
+   - Security software developer
+   -